anontechnology/vault-java-sdk/README.md

 vault.storeAttributeDefinition(attributeDef);
 ```

+### Retrieving attribute definitions from the vault

 ### Tags

-Similar to [Regulations](https://docs.anontech.io/glossary/regulation/) , [Tags](https://docs.anontech.io/api/tags/) are user-defined strings that can be applied to Attributes to aid in classification and searching.
+Similar to [regulations](https://docs.anontech.io/glossary/regulation/) , [tags](https://docs.anontech.io/api/tags/) are user-defined strings that can be applied to attributes to aid in classification and searching.

-#### Storing a Tag in the vault
+#### Storing a tag in the vault

-To store a new [Tag](https://docs.anontech.io/api/tags/) , create a Tag object and save it to the Vault.
+To store a new [tag](https://docs.anontech.io/api/tags/) , create a tag object and save it to the Vault.

 ```java
 vault.storeTag(new Tag("Financial Data"));
 ```

-#### Retrieving Tags from the Vault
+#### Retrieving tags from the vault

-[Tags](https://docs.anontech.io/api/tags/) can be retrieved as a list of Tag objects or as a single Tag if the specific Tag is specified.
+[Tags](https://docs.anontech.io/api/tags/) can be retrieved as a list of tag objects or as a single tag.

 ```java
 // Retrieving all tags